Anatomical Sciences (Online Learning) PgDip (ICL), PgCert (ICL), PgCert, PgDip, PgProfDev

 More information on anatomy at the University can be found on our website:

-Our online learning technology is fully interactive, award-winning and enables you to communicate with our highly qualified teaching staff from your own home or working environment.
+Online programmes are delivered through the University's Virtual Learning Environment, LEARN.
+Our award-winning, online learning technology is fully interactive, and enables you to communicate with our highly qualified teaching staff from the comfort of your own home or workplace.

 Each of the taught courses has a set of modules that are released to students on a timed basis from our virtual learning environment.